kyong-dev/humanoid/README.md

 • Edit existing locations (name, x-y coordinates, description, min. time)</br>
 • Copy existing locations</br>
 • Remove existing locations</br>
+• Edit the set of tour types – add new types, remove the types that are unnecessary, change the type label</br>
 • Create a new tour out of the specified locations: the tour should be specified by its name, type, min. duration (which is a sum of the minimal times to spend at each location)</br>
-• Edit the set of tour types – add new types, remove the types that are unnecessary, change the type label</br>
-• Edit existing tours (add or remove locations, edit the tour name</br>
+• Edit existing tours (add or remove locations, edit type labels)</br>
 • Remove existing tours</br>

 ## Setting up